tschneidereit/proposal-typed-objects/explainer.md

 A Struct type appends additional internal slots to the instances' layout: existing slots are never overridden, so subtypes can safely be treated as instances of their base types.

-#### Type-checking for subtypes
+### Type-checking

+When assigning to a field typed as a Struct type reference, a structural or nominal type check is performed, depending on whether [the field has the `structural` flag set or not](#typed-field-definitions).

+#### Nominal type-checking

-When assigning to a field typed as a Struct type reference, instances of the expected Struct type itself and of all subtypes are acceptable.
+For nominal type checks, instances of the expected Struct type itself and of all subtypes are acceptable.
+The applied test has to be stronger than `instanceof`, since that is easily falsifiable, removing the guarantees around the struct's layout and behavior.

-To guarantee that an object passing the type-check can be treated as an instance of the expected type, the check has to guarantee that the object has, at least, the type's typed member fields.
-A simple `instanceof` check wouldn't work to ensure this: any arbitrary object can be made to pass such a test.

 Instead, to facilitate type-checks, Struct type instances have an internal slot `[[StructType]]`, containing a reference to the associated Struct type constructor.
 Struct type constructors, in turn, have an internal slot `[[BaseType]]`, containing a reference to the type this type extends.
 For the `Struct` constructor, the value of this field is `null`.